Helmet discography: Biography

 A long period of inactivity ended in early 2004 when Hamilton decided to resurrect Helmet, with a new lineup of John Tempesta on drums and Chris Traynor (guitarist on the Aftertaste tour) on bass.
 This lineup recorded the band's first post-reunion album Size Matters, which was released in September 2004.
 After recording was done, bassist Frank Bello was brought in so Traynor could return to guitar.
 However, Bello left before its conclusion to reunite with Anthrax, who was then reuniting with the "classic" Among the Living lineup.
 Jeremy Chatelain replaced Bello for the duration of the tour.
 Tempesta also left band in early 2006 to join the reunited Cult.

 In late 2005, Helmet abandoned their fourteen-year relationship with Interscope and signed with Warcon Enterprises.
 The band had also announced that a new album was in the works for an early summer 2006 release.
 Helmet performed at the 2006 South by Southwest festival in Austin, Texas, with a temporary lineup consisting of Charlie Walker on drums, Chris Traynor on bass, and Anthony Truglio (formerly of Gandhi) on guitar.
 The new album, Monochrome, released in July 2006, was recorded and co-produced by Wharton Tiers, who recorded Helmet's first two albums.
 For the album, Hamilton and Traynor returned to the studio with newly recruited drummer, Mike Jost (formerly of Adair).
 Helmet headlined the 2006 Warped Tour in support of Monochrome, with Jeremy Chatelain reprising his role from the 2005 Size Matters tour.

 Helmet's seventh studio album, Seeing Eye Dog, was released on September 7, 2010, via Work Song, the label imprint shared by singer/songwriter Joe Henry and Helmet mainman Page Hamilton's manager.
 The band did not release their next studio album, Dead to the World, until 2016.

+On November 10, 2023, the band released their ninth album Left.